vak-rashu/pulumi-dev-challenge/README.md

 `esc env set <project-name>/<environment-name> <key> <value>`

 For Example

 `esc env set pulumi-esc/den-env api-key <value>`

 After this we can easily use this value set in any project.
 For doing this, I used Pulumi.<stack>.yaml file to use the specified environment.

+<pre>```environment:
+  - pulumi-esc/dev-env
+  - pulumi-localstack/config-env
+config:
+  aws:region: us-east-1```</pre>